 The syntax for our compositional enforcement framework is shown in Figure 2.
-We organize our security labels, l, in a three-point security lattice which is the standard two-point security lattice with an additional label '·'.
-At a high-level, · means "no (pc) context" and is neither public nor private, so we put it at the bottom of the security lattice.
+We organize our security labels, l, in a three-point security lattice which is the standard two-point security lattice with an additional label \therefore .
+At a high-level, \cdot means "no (pc) context" and is neither public nor private, so we put it at the bottom of the security lattice.
 This is used by MF to differentiate a standard execution from one which has split into an L and H copy.
 The program context label indicates the context under which the event handlers execute, denoted as pc.

 The policy context \mathcal{P} keeps track of the labels assigned to input events and output channels, and is also responsible for deciding which event handlers run with which enforcement mechanism.
-For example, \mathcal{P} might mark the onlinear event for the password field as secret (H), output channels that belong to an attacker as public (L), and the enforcement of the onClick event handler to be TT and the third-party onlinear event handler to be SME.
+For example, \mathcal{P} might mark the onlnput event for the password field as secret (H), output channels that belong to an attacker as public (L), and the enforcement of the onClick event handler to be TT and the third-party onlnputCk event handler to be SME.
 We discuss considerations for making such decisions in Section 7.
-The enforcement for the global store is denoted G. The enforcement for a particular event handler is denoted \mathcal{V} .
+The enforcement for the global store is denoted \mathcal{V} .